 Helm is a valuable tool for developers and DevOps teams, as it simplifies the deployment and management of applications in Kubernetes.
 It provides a standardized way to package, distribute, and deploy Kubernetes applications, making it quick and easy to install and manage them.
 Over time, Helm has been updated to make it more efficient, improve compatibility, and introduce new features.

-In this blog, we will see what the difference between Helm2 and Helm3 is.
+In this blog, we will see the difference between two Helm versions, Helm2 and Helm3.

 As administrators had to manage more and more Kubernetes objects in their clusters to run their apps and infrastructure, a natural need for something to manage all of this complexity arose.
 So, the project called Helm appeared under the CNCF’s (Cloud Native Computing Foundation) umbrella.
 Since its initial launch in 2016, the project has matured, and it has gotten better and better.
 The improvements were also made possible by the fact that Kubernetes itself was improving, so Helm had more tools at its disposal it could leverage right off of Kubernetes.

 In the next section, we'll discuss each of the differences in more detail.

 When Helm 2 was around, Kubernetes lacked features such as Role-Based Access Control and Custom Resource Definitions.
 To allow Helm to do its magic, an extra component called Tiller, had to be installed in the Kubernetes cluster.
 So, whenever you wanted to install a Helm chart, you used the Helm (client) program installed on your local computer.
 This communicated with Tiller that was running on some server.
 Tiller, in turn, communicated with Kubernetes and proceeded to take action to make whatever you requested happen.
 So, Tiller was the middleman, so to speak.